frostbytn/prompteditor/README.md

 - Displays estimated token count for the rendered prompt.
 - Built-in starter templates for code assistants and document extraction.
 - Separate settings page to manage preferences.
+- Upload files and automatically capture their text in a `[files]` section.

 ## Usage